 This course prepares students to diagnose, repair and service GM antilock brakes, steering and suspension systems.
 Emphasis is placed on service of integrated systems and four-wheel alignment, as well as their related electrical and electronic sub-systems.
-(Prerequisites: AUTO121L, AUTO128L, AUTO134L, AUTO136L)
+(Prerequisites: Successful completion of AUTO170L)